WHIS: History

+WHIS changed formats several times in the first half of the 1980s; after more than two decades of middle of the road music, it switched formats with WHAJ to take on its beautiful music sound in 1981 (a swap that created the FM's J-104 format), shifted to oldies in 1984 and then to adult contemporary in 1985.
+Even after the family sold the Daily Telegraph in 1986, Shott ownership of the radio stations continued until 2000, when the family's Adventure Communications sold its 15-station portfolio to Triad Broadcasting for $25.6 million.
 Triad Broadcasting and its 32 stations, including WHIS, were acquired in 2012 by Larry Wilson, owner of Portland, Oregon's Alpha Broadcasting group; the company reorganized as Alpha Media.
 In 2018, First Media Services acquired Alpha Media's Bluefield cluster and announced that it would add an FM translator for WHIS's programming.